 Here are some examples of 'cons', and see if you can figure out where the trick is.

-I start with a red, a green and a blue marble.
+I start with a red, a blue, a green and a yellow marble.
 I can trade any of my marbles for three others, one of each colour.
 Can I end up with exactly two marbles of each colour?

 Nine cross country runners compete in a team competition in which there are three matches.
 If you were a judge how would you decide who would win?

 A game for 2 players that can be played online.
 Players take it in turns to select a word from the 9 words given.
 The aim is to select all the occurrences of the same letter.